Dado Charging Station Build

 Wobble Blades

-Wobble blades consist of a single blade mounted at an angle.
+Wobble blades use a single blade mounted at an angle on an adjustable hub.
 As it spins, the blade wobbles to create a wider cut.
+Setup is faster, but the bottom of the groove tends to be slightly rounded rather than flat.

 Pros